 Prominent mid-20th century moderate conservative historian Harry Jaffa commented that “this remarkable address conveys, more than any other contemporary document, not only the soul of the Confederacy but also of that Jim Crow South that arose from the ashes of the Confederacy.”

-In the years leading up to the Constitutional Convention of 1787, several now famous statesman such as John Jay and Patrick Henry made it clear in writing that they wished to see slavery abolished.
+In the years leading up to the Constitutional Convention of 1787, several now famous statesman such as John Jay and Patrick Henry overtly explained in writing that they wished to see slavery abolished.
 The Declaration of Independence‘s author, Thomas Jefferson, had asserted there that “all men are created equal” and yet notoriously possessed over 200 slaves at various times in his life.
 He was, however, well aware of the immorality and absurdity of slavery.
 The heavy judgment he foresaw awaiting future generations made him weary:

 “There must doubtless be an unhappy influence on the manners of our people produced by the existence of slavery among us.
 The whole commerce between master and slave is a perpetual exercise of the most boisterous passions, the most unremitting despotism on the one part, and degrading submissions on the other.
 Our children see this, and learn to imitate it; for man is an imitative animal.
 This quality is the germ of all education in him.”